 HELI-EXPO, hosted by Helicopter Association International (HAI), is a range of events centered around a three-day exhibition that includes about 700 exhibitors and 18,000 attendees.
-It is a once-a-year opportunity to meet key decision-makers and hiring managers, attend education and safety courses, learn about aircraft and product updates, make new industry friends, and gain a wealth of knowledge from every aspect of helicopter aviation.
+It is a once-a-year opportunity to meet key decision makers and hiring managers, attend educational and safety courses, learn about aircraft and product updates, make new industry friends, and gain a wealth of knowledge from every aspect of helicopter aviation.

 Whether you frequent the show or are attending for the first time, you’re new to the helicopter industry, transitioning from the military, or seeking a new career opportunity, there is always something new to see, do or learn.
-Here are tips from Janie Foster, networker extraordinaire, for navigating the show to maximize your experience.
+Here are tips from Janie Foster, networking expert, for navigating the show to maximize your experience.

 • Check out the educational courses:

 • Which companies interest you?
 Who do you want to meet?
 What segment of the industry are you pursuing?
-Study the full schedule (https://www.rotor.org/home/heli-expo/attend/schedule) and exhibitor list (https://www.rotor.org/home/heli-expo/exhibit/info/show-floor/show-floor-info) to set up your game plan.
+Study the full schedule: (https://www.rotor.org/home/heli-expo/attend/event-schedule) and Exhibitor list (https://www.rotor.org/home/heli-expo/exhibit/info/show-floor/show-floor-info) to set up your game plan.

 Then go here:

 Sunday, January 26